ondrejmrkus/ondrejmrkus.github.io/content/blog/quit.md

 ---
 author: Ondrej Markus
-date: 2020-10-05T17:00:00Z
+date: 2020-10-05
 draft: false

-title: When is the right time to quit
+title: How to find the right time to quit
 slug: quit
-categories: [Learning]
-tags: [Learning]
+tags: [learning]
-description: Learn to calibrate the decision based on your quitting tendency from the past.
+description: Sharpen your decision-making based on your quitting tendency in the past.
-summary: Learn to calibrate the decision based on your quitting tendency from the past.

-cover:
-  image: /images/2020/10/quitting-spectrum-3.png
-  alt: When is the right time to quit
-  caption:
-  relative: false
-  responsiveImages: false

 ---

 Quitting on time will save your life.
 Or at least your sanity and friendships that would otherwise slowly decay into mutual bitterness as you hesitate to act.